 Just as different plants have varying growth times, so do their microgreens.
 The microgreens are the young versions of some of your favorite plants.
 Leafy greens, vegetables, and many edible flowers make for flavorful microgreens.
 The shortest harvest times take around seven days, while the longest come in around 25 days.

 There is no particular rhyme or reason for some plant’s ability to harvest more quickly than others.
 You will want to do your research on normal growth times, so you know what to expect for successful growth and harvest.
-Most of the microgreens will be harvested within 2 to 3 weeks, as we have mentioned.
+Most of the microgreens will be harvested within 10-14 days, as we have mentioned.

 These are the harvest times for some of the most popular and easiest to grow microgreens.
 When we refer to the growing period, we consider three parts; the germination (blackout period), the growth (sunlight) period, and then finally the harvest time.
 This is the period when you want to cut your microgreens and enjoy them!

 Mustard: If you are looking for something with a little more bite, you should consider mustard microgreens.
-They usually take 8-14 days to harvest and are a bit spicier than the full-grown mustard plant.
+They usually take 8-12 days to harvest and are a bit spicier than the full-grown mustard plant.
+Learn more about Mustard Microgreens.

-Garden Cress: In the same family as watercress, this herb is ready for harvest in 8-12 days.
+Garden Cress: In the same family as watercress, this herb is ready for harvest in 10-12 days.
 It also has a peppery flavor that can also be a bit bitter in taste.
+Learn more about Cress Microgreens.

-Arugula: Just like their adult version, they are characterized by a peppery flavor.
-This is another fast-growing microgreen that is ready to harvest in 8-12 days.
+Arugula (Rocket): Just like their adult version, they are characterized by a peppery flavor.
+This is another fast-growing microgreen that is ready to harvest in 10-14 days.
+Learn more about Arugula (Rocket) Microgreens.

 You can grow microgreens from almost any herb or vegetable and play around with different ones to find the ones that grow and taste the best for you.